Sport Management Testimonials

 I acquired professional, as well as personal relationships with my peers, professors and other sports professionals that have outlasted my four years of college and still remain strong to this day.
 I was offered countless internship opportunities as soon as I stepped foot on campus which gave me the tools to succeed, and start a job with the Buffalo Bills the day after graduation.
 Now, as I return back to Fisher every summer for Buffalo Bills Training Camp, I am proud to tell my co-workers that I went there.
 The campus is becoming more beautiful with each passing year and the educational programs are only getting better with time.
 I look forward to seeing what the future will bring.

-Sara Beth Fisher is a Ticket Sales Coordinator for the Buffalo Bills.
+Sara Beth Fisher is a ticket sales manager for the Buffalo Bills.

 Joelle Hamm '05